 Aereo is a long and complicated case that does not address Internet linking.
 However, the case is noteworthy because Aereo admitted that when it captured broadcasts from ABC, it saved those broadcasts to its servers so that users could access the shows at a later time.
 Under the Flava Works decisions, this storage would constitute making a “copy” of the video and constitute copyright infringement.
 The Supreme Court, however, ignored the traditional copy test laid out in Flava Works and instead focused on the fact Aereo was providing a public performance of the work to a large audience in circumvention of ABC’s right to do so under copyright law.

-In essence, the Supreme Court suggested the location of the storage of the content is not relevant to the analysis of whether copyright infringement occurred.
-If the same reasoning is used with streaming content online then a stronger liability claim can be made against any party embedding videos that contain infringing content.
+In essence, the Supreme Court suggested the location of the storage of the content is not relevant to the analysis.
+If the same reasoning is used online then a stronger liability claim can be made against any party embedding YouTube videos that contain infringing content.

 Let’s return to our primary question.
 Can I embed YouTube videos on my website without running into legal problems?
 The answer is…maybe.
 Your best course of action is to focus on providers who create original content that does not contain the intellectual property of other parties.
 For example, Khan Academy videos.
 Contact me to learn more.

 - Can I Copy Images Found In Google Images For My Site?